Hot Shelter downgrades

 The PC version demonstrates massive texture quality reduction.
 You can see the box looks about the same in the Dreamcast and Gamecube versions, but loses a lot of detail in the PC version:

-In conclusion, it is safe to say this level didn’t suffer too much in the Dreamcast-Gamecube transition in comparison with other levels.
+In conclusion, it is safe to say this level didn’t suffer as many issues in the Dreamcast-Gamecube transition as some other levels.
 Some issues seen in this level are general issues with SADX rather than level-specific problems.
 As Lost World didn’t have complex lighting or special effects, there wasn’t much the developers could break in it (but when there was, they did – like the mirror room in the PC version or ceiling lights in Act 1).
 You can play the original Dreamcast version of this level (which fixes issues with the mirror room, particles etc.) on PC with the Dreamcast Conversion mod.
 Find out more in the section on fixing the PC version of SADX.

 Sky Deck downgrades

-Like other Sonic games, every level in Sonic Adventure was designed around a certain theme.
-There was also some feature or special effect that was specific to a particular level.
-For Emerald Coast that was the ocean waves effect (removed in SADX), for Windy Valley it was the tornado etc. Sky Deck, a sky-themed level, also has a unique gimmick: every once in a while the Egg Carrier changes altitude, and the environment descends into darkness.
+Like other Sonic games, every level in Sonic Adventure is designed around a certain theme.
+There is also some feature or special effect that is specific to a particular level.
+For Emerald Coast that is the ocean waves effect (removed in SADX), for Windy Valley it is the tornado etc. Sky Deck, a sky-themed level, also has a unique gimmick: every once in a while the Egg Carrier changes altitude, and the environment descends into darkness.
 The wind also gets stronger, sometimes blowing things away.
-Like every other level in Sonic Adventure, it was made to be visually impressive.
-The SADX version of the level has some of the most severe downgrades in comparison with the original Dreamcast version.
-A plethora of special effects is missing, and the sky, which was the highlight of the original level, is mostly static.
+Like other levels in Sonic Adventure, it was made to be visually impressive.
+The SADX version is missing several special effects, and the sky, which was the highlight of the original level, is mostly static.
 Let’s have a look at some of the most visible problems with this level.

 In Sonic’s Act 1, you may notice that UVs on some models were stretched, but the textures remained the same resolution.
 This degrades the visuals slightly and makes the bottom of the cannon appear misaligned.
 Also note the near-complete absence of lighting in SADX screenshots: